wp-plugins/flickree/readme.txt

 Flickree steers away from elaborate markup, dependencies and full-featured galleries.
 Instead Flickree empowers you to easily integrate flickr with your gallery of choice - orbit, fancybox, lightbox etc.
-Having said that, Flickree is pretty gentle on newcomers, providing a thickbox template out of the box.
+Having said that, flickree is pretty gentle on newcomers, providing a thickbox template out of the box.

 Flickree also comes with three other templates: default (minimal layout), attributed (for creative commons attribution) and caption (Wordpress caption markup).

 = My thickbox template isn't working =

-As thickbox keeps the markup separate from any dependent style and script, we just need to paste the following code into your functions.php file:
+As flickree keeps the markup separate from any dependent style and script, we just need to paste the following code into your functions.php file:

 `add_action('wp_enqueue_scripts', 'my_enqueue_scripts');